kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Gateway Buffer Filling Up

-Cause: The backend exporting rate is too small compared to the data ingestion rate.
+Cause: The backend exporting rate is too small compared to the span ingestion rate.

 Remedy:

 - Option 1: Upgrade backend capabilities.
 For instance, SAP Cloud Logging can be scaled out, if used as a backend.

-- Option 2: Decrease gateway data ingestion.
+- Option 2: Decrease the amount of spans sent to the gateway.

 ### Gateway Throttling